 Comparing to mass produced new things, antique items tend to have much higher quality, better craftmanship, more details and finer finish, and many owners during their lifetime.
 Once not needed any more, antiques can be resold, at times with earning profit on them, for someone else, who will be just as happy owning them as we were.

 Antiques do tend to keep their worth in time if looked after, and we can enhace their historic value by responsibly using, maintaining and taking care of them!

 Always intend to keep antiques in their best original condition, together with all of their parts, display case, to ensure best value preservation and future resellability.

 Modified items tend to irreparably loose their market value and modification reduces resellability, as well as low quality restoration.
 If restoration work is necessary to carry out, only do so with the help of a professional restaurator of reputation, who set high standards of workmanship for their work.

-Silver tends to darken due to oxidisation.
-Cleaning silver objects and jewelry can be carried out by metal polishing product sold in supermarkets, tool and household equipment shops, for example, Brasso or Silvo, that is in liquid form can be applied to a piece of cloth and carefully rub the metal surface with it until surface shines.
+Silver darkens due to oxidisation.
+Cleaning silver objects and jewelry can be carried out by metal polishing product sold in supermarkets, tool and household equipment shops, for example, Brasso or Silvo, that is in liquid form can be applied to a piece of cloth and carefully rub the metal surface with it until the surface will shine.

 Leather best cleaned and rejuveniled by the same method using small amount of neutral (colorless) leather protection cream on a piece of cloth, and rub the leather a number of times to get a shiny surface.

-It is crucial to protect antiques from every form of water including air humidity, rain, that will cause moulding, rust and other irreversible damage.
+It is crucial to protect antiques from every forms of direct sunlight and water including air humidity, rain, that will cause discolouration, cracks, melting, moulding, rust and other irreversible damage.

-For restoration advice, check with your local restaurator workshop, antiques market, or write us an email with photos attached.
+For restoration advice, check with your local restaurator workshop, antiques market, or write us a message with photos attached.

-To contact our buying department, please upload a picture of the goods, with your e-mail address:
+To contact our buying department, please upload a picture of your goods, and include your details below: